scarf-sh/docs/docs/gateway.md

 ### How does it work?

 When a user requests a container through Scarf, Scarf simply issues a redirect response, pointing to whichever registry host you've configured for your container.
-Certain container runtimes do not handle redirects appropriately during registry authentication (which is required even for anonymous pulls), and in those cases Scarf will proxy the request to the host.
+Certain container runtimes do not handle redirects appropriately during registry authentication (which is required even for anonymous pulls), and in those cases Scarf will proxy the request to the host instead of redirecting.
 For a visualization of the system from the end-user's perspective, see [Figure 1](#figure_1).
 For an overview of the entire system, [Figure 2](#figure_2).

 **Dashboard and Data Access**